Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Tensor Decomposition Networks

 and $m(\ve_i,\vf_j)=\sum_{k=1}^{d_3}\mM_{kij}\,\vg_k$.
 For arbitrary $\vx=\sum_{i=1}^{d_1}x_i\ve_i$ and $\vy=\sum_{j=1}^{d_2} y_j\vf_j$ we have

-\paragraph{CP Decomposition for Tensor Product Approximation.} To reduce time complexity and parameter count of tensor product, we approximate the tensor $\mM$ via CP decomposition~\citep{kolda2009tensor} of rank $R$.
+\paragraph{CP Decomposition for Tensor Product Approximation.} To reduce time complexity and storage cost of tensor product, we approximate the tensor $\mM$ via CP decomposition~\citep{kolda2009tensor} of rank $R$.
 The CP decomposition writes the tensor product as sum of $R$ rank-1 tensors by decomposing the three-way tensor $\mM$ such that

 where $\mA \in \mathbb{R}^{d_3 \times R}$, $\mB \in \mathbb{R}^{d_1 \times R}$, and $\mC \in \mathbb{R}^{d_2 \times R}$ are factor matrices capturing the modes of the tensor.
 Substituting~\cref{eq:cp} into~\cref{eq:bilinear} gives